Quick Snacks

 James Joyce, Portrait of the Artist as a Young Man

-It should come as no surprise that Kathryn Briggs comes from a fine arts background.
-The most immediately appealing element of her work is its painterly aspect, which is equally well applied to the depiction of classically composed scenes…
+It should come as no surprise that K. Briggs comes from a fine arts background.
+The most immediately appealing element of their work is its painterly aspect, which is equally well applied to the depiction of classically composed scenes…

 …as it is to more intimate portraits: